defold/extension-rive/docs/index.md

 #### Listeners

-Listeners can be used to define click, hover, and mouse move actions that can change State Machine inputs at runtime.
+[Listeners](https://rive.app/community/doc/listeners/doceaiA9rRW1) can be used to define click, hover, and mouse move actions that can change State Machine Inputs at runtime.
 You can forward mouse and touch actions to a State Machine in a *Rive Model* component like this:

 ```lua
 function on_input(self, action_id, action)